dogsbodytech/displayboard/README.md

 Uses Github Actions to deploy to a server via SSH.
 This also pulls in any dependancies.

 ## Configuration
 This is very much configured for use by Dogsbody Technology with our endpoints hard coded in various files.
-All of these settings can be overwritten using the settings below if needed.
-There should be no need to fork the code.
+Most of these settings can be overwritten using the settings below if needed.
+The aim is for there to be no need to fork the code.

 ### AppBeat
 * Just copy `config/appbeatproxy.config.sample` to `config/appbeatproxy.config` and edit the `$apiKey` variable to your API key found at https://my.appbeat.io/manage/account